ChromiaProject/postchain-chromia/doc/source/introduction.rst

    Local blockchain ID.
 Can be different on different nodes.

-One common situation is when a provider wants to add one node to the set of allowed nodes on the Chromia network (after this action, the node will be available for running dapps and blockchains).
+One common situation is when a provider wants to add a node to the set of allowed nodes on the network (after this action, the node will be available for running dapps and blockchains).
 We do this using the ``./pmc-c0.sh add-node`` command.